-From first haircut to first ice-cream cone, each year brings a new cycle of experiences as explored in this joyous picture book, A Year of Everyday Wonders.
+From first haircut to first ice cream cone, each year brings a new cycle of experiences as explored in this joyous picture book, A Year of Everyday Wonders.

 In their clever, playful, observant picture book, acclaimed author Cheryl B. Klein and illustrator Qin Leng explore many truths of childhood through a calendar year of small moments that, all together, comprise what it is to be a kid.